 Charts and graphs truly bring presentations to life.
 They supply the data and research needed to further a point or add to the overall purpose of the presentation.
 If the charts and graphs have too much text or too much data, they could take away from the presentation.

 The power of the metaphor: when used in regular speech it can bring a conversation to life and when used in a presentation it can keep your audience engaged.
 A great way to incorporate metaphors is by thinking of the point you want to make in your presentation and pulling pictures or photos that showcase the comparison.
+You can also use drawings of pictures and illustrations during your presentations.
 For example, if I’m giving a presentation on content marketing and want to make the point to the audience that is requires a lot of moving parts, I would have a picture or GIF file of an engine spinning while in motion.
-This leverages the power of the metaphor well and gets the point further implanted in the listeners head.
+This leverages the power of the metaphor well and gets the point further implanted in the listener’s head.

 Always Incorporate Context In Your Presentations

 Context is the practice of creating relatable information to people so they have a point of reference.
 Context always makes it easier for people to grasp what you’re saying and relate to the information that is being presented.
 For example, the statement “2016 signups are up to 400.”
 However, adding context would be adding to that statement “compared to 2015 when we had 260 signups.
 Thus we had a 54% increase.”
 The context will always get your message connected with your audience and keep them engaged.

 Incorporate Story Often